 Irrigation accounts for 90% of groundwater withdrawals in the country.
-Thus, on-farm water savings to reduce non-beneficial water losses and thus to reduce pumping form a central pieces of the national water strategy set forth in the Water Law and decree that defines Sana'a Basin as one of the "protected area".
-To be successful, it needs collective effort and working closely with farmers through WUA and WUG.
+Groundwater depletion, especially in the Sana'a Basin, has reached a stage where migration of the whole valley's population is no more a remote debate.
+Thus, on-farm water savings to reduce non-beneficial water losses and thus to reduce pumping, form central pieces of the national water strategy set forth in the Water Law and decree that defines Sana'a Basin as one of the "protected areas."
+To be successful, it needs a collective effort, and working closely with farmers through Water User Association (WUA) and Water User Group (WUG).

-Currently, under the project component of "Demand Management and Irrigation Improvement" implemented by Sana'a Basin Water Management Project, traditional open channel flood irrigation is being replaced by modern irrigation technologies such as pipes with drip and bubbler.
+Currently, under the project component of "Demand Management and Irrigation Improvement" implemented by Sana'a Basin Water Management Project, traditional open channel flood irrigation is being replaced by modern irrigation technologies, such as pipes with drips and bubblers.
+As a pre-condition to participate and benefit from the project investment in which a considerable portion of cost for introduction of improved technology is subsidized by NWRA-SB, farmers covering 6-12 ha with a few families, are required to form a WUA.
+The number of WUGs in each WUA varies, depending on location and vicinity of the wells, but is at times arbitrary.
+WUA collects farmer contributions for capital investment, organizes farmer awareness activities, and acts as a liaison between the Project and individual farmers or WUGs.
 The establishment of WUA forms an important part of this project component.
-Together with WUA formulation, demonstration farm (often 1-2 ha) has been selected for each

-WUA and received investment in modern irrigation infrastructure.
+Together with WUA formulation, demonstration farms (often 1-2 ha) have been selected for each WUA, and received investment in modern irrigation infrastructure.